Mouchel: Regeneration

 With UK local government moving towards larger contracts over longer periods of time covering a broad range of activities, Mouchel has established a number of 'strategic partnerships' with the councils of Liverpool, Knowsley, Oldham and Rochdale.
 These provide a bundle of property and support services to the cities over a number of years.

 Waste

 Mouchel's waste business provides specialist waste management consultancy services to private and public sector clients in a variety of areas.
 These include developing and implementing sustainable municipal waste strategies and providing services for all stages of a waste project's lifecycle – from strategy and procurement, through to design, planning, licensing and project management.

 Water

 Mouchel's water business provides a wide range of water services to public and private companies, both in the UK and overseas.
 At the end of 2006, following Mouchel's acquisition of Ewan Group, it was the third largest water consultant in the UK behind MWH Europe and Mott MacDonald Group according to New Civil Engineer magazine's Consultants File 2008.
 It holds more than 40 framework contracts and employs more than 50 people across 16 offices.

-Financial performance

-Please note office numbers include all Mouchel Limited offices, but not joint venture offices, client offices or offices/sites occupied under local authority contracts.